robertpiosik/CodeWebChat/README.md

 <a href="https://marketplace.visualstudio.com/items?itemName=robertpiosik.gemini-coder" target="_blank"><img src="https://img.shields.io/badge/Install-VS_Code_Marketplace-blue" alt="Get from Visual Studio Code Marketplace" /></a>

-AI pair programming in your browser.
-CWC is an open source tool that connects your editor with 15+ free chatbots.
+CWC is a 100% free and open source tool that connects your editor with 15+ free chatbots.
 One-shot any task, save money and time.

 ✅ **Initializes chats in a web browser hands-free** \
 ✅ **Automatically applies chat responses** \